fuuman/101worker/README.rst

 First we save us the filepath and programming language from the ``context`` and ``c`` in local variables.
 Then we only continue, if the observed file is written in Java.

 If yes, we read the imported modules from the ``extractor`` resource and iterate over that array.
-For each imported module we contact the ``MavenApi`` and append the requested result to out new JSON object ``maven_resource``.
+For each imported module we contact the ``MavenApi`` and append the requested result to our new JSON object.
 If we are finished, we write our JSON object into a new resource, the ``.maven.json``.

 maven.py
 ~~~~~~~~